Gravito-electromagnetic analogies: The formal analogy between gravitational tidal tensors and electromagnetic fields

 which are \emph{formally} analogous to the electromagnetic scalar invariants (\ref{EMinv}).
-However, by contrast with the latter, these are not the only independent scalar invariants one can construct from $C_{\alpha\beta\mu\nu}$; there are also two cubic invariants, see \cite{PaperInvariantes,bel,McIntosh et al 1994,WyllePRD}.
+Note however that, by contrast with the latter, these are not the only independent scalar invariants one can construct from $C_{\alpha\beta\mu\nu}$; there are also two cubic invariants, see e.g. \cite{bel,WyllePRD,PaperInvariantes,McIntosh et al 1994,Lozanovski:99,Zakharov}.

-As stated above, these tensors obey also differential equations which have some formal similarities with Maxwell's; such equations, dubbed the {}``higher order field equations'' are obtained from Bianchi identities \textbf{$R_{\sigma\tau[\mu\nu;\alpha]}=0$}.
-These, together with field equations (\ref{eq:EinsteinField}a), lead to:
+As stated above, these tensors obey also differential equations which have some formal similarities with Maxwell's; such equations, dubbed the ``higher order field equations'', are obtained from the Bianchi identities \textbf{$R_{\sigma\tau[\mu\nu;\alpha]}=0$}.
+These, together with the field equations (\ref{eq:EinsteinField}a), lead to: